madmizu/phase2-balloons-project/README.md

     User Stories:
 - As a user, I should be able to view six floating presents attached to balloons on the page.
-- As a user, I should be able to filter my options by selecting the genre and streaming platform of choice from a dropdown menu.
+- As a user, I should be able to filter my options by selecting a streaming platform of choice from a dropdown menu.
-- As a user, I should be able to click on the balloon attached to the present so that the present will “open” and display a movie/series suggestion.
+- As a user, I should be able to click on the balloon attached to the present so that the present will “open” and display a movie suggestion.
-- As a user, I should be able to click a “keep” or “re-gift” button for each suggestion.
+- As a user, I should be able to click a “keep” to add a movie to my watch list
+- As a user, I should be able to click a "re-gift" to return to all balloons.
+- As a user, I should see my watch list appear at the bottom of the screen.
-- As a user, I should be able to add a movie/series to my watch list by clicking the “keep” button.
+- As a user, I should be able to remove a movie from my watch list by clicking on it.

     Advanced Deliverables:
 - As a user, I should be able to toggle the background image between a “night” and a “day” sky.